JensVA/course-linux-essentials/docs/a-introductory/03-the-command-line/README.md

 **Describe in your own words what the `whoami` command does.**

-It prints the current user name to the terminal.
+It prints the current username to the terminal.

 ### ✅ The uptime command